ash-project/ash_graphql/documentation/topics/use-subscriptions-with-graphql.md

 # Using Subscriptions

-You can do this with Absinthe direclty, and use `AshGraphql.Subscription.query_for_subscription/3`.
+You can do this with Absinthe directly, and use `AshGraphql.Subscription.query_for_subscription/3`.
 Here is an example of how you could do this for a subscription for a single record.
 This example could be extended to support lists of records as well.

 ```elixir
 # in your absinthe schema file